 - Performing due diligence and risk assessments to ensure that each vendor’s information security and other operations fall within the risk appetite established in your ERM analysis

 - Continuously monitoring vendor risk posture in the light of new regulations such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) and updates to existing laws such as the Health Information Portability and Accountability Act (HIPAA), all of which require third parties to comply.

 There are two kinds of third-party vendor management audits:

 - Internal, in which an internal auditor evaluates the contracting organization’s own vendor risk assessment process and control activities

 - External, in which an organization’s auditors analyze a third-party vendor’s risk and compliance with regulatory expectations and standards

-Chief Risk Officers, charged with managing third-party risks, tend to oversee these audits.
+Chief Risk Officers who manage third-party risks tend to oversee these audits.

 Internal audits check all the contracting organization’s internal processes in the scope of its vendor risk management program, including due diligence, contracts (including a contractual right to audit), vendor categorization, communications, and vendor performance.